 Welcome to Partnerships Along the Headwaters of the Americas for Young Scientists (Pathways) Program!
 As part of the National Science Foundation’s International Research Experience for Students, Washington State University and the University of New Mexico are hosting the Pathways program.
 We will be seeking MS and PhD students to conduct research as part of the Transect of the Americas in Central and South America (Argentina, Chile, Costa Rica, Ecuador, or Peru).
 A pre-application is due March 15, 2023.
-If you are invited to apply after the pre-application, the full application deadline will be due in July, 2023.
-Click here to start the pre-application.
+If you are invited to apply after the pre-application, the full application deadline will be due July 15, 2023.

 When and Where